 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in North Prairie, you probably can't wait to get out on your watercraft.
-Be aware that you might have some unanticipated company.
+Come late spring or early summer in North Prairie, you probably can't wait to get out on your fishing boat.
+Be aware that you might have some uninvited company.

-A watercraft covered up for many months in North Prairie is ideal habitat for insects.
-They love the cool inside.
-With its many crevices and compartments, a ski boat offers friendly confines.
-Critters get active in spring laying eggs.
+A pontoon boat covered up for many months in North Prairie is ideal living space for critters.
+They love the habitat inside.
+With its many crevices and compartments, a watercraft offers friendly confines.
+Spiders get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of North Prairie bugs – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of North Prairie critters – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your watercraft at the beginning or end of the boating season.
-Proactive pest control will kill and control spiders throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your fishing boat at the beginning or end of the boating season.
+Proactive pest control will kill and control bugs throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged critter unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that ski boat treatment must be done before a boat is put in the waters of North Prairie.
+Please remember that boat spraying must be done before a boat is put in the waters of North Prairie.

-For many people in North Prairie, southeast Wisconsin and northern Illinois, summer is all about the water.
-Click here to schedule a pontoon boat application, so that you can be sure the only guests aboard will be invited ones.
+For many people in North Prairie, southeast Wisconsin and northern IL, summer is all about being on the water.
+Click here to schedule a boat treatment, so that you can be sure the only guests aboard will be invited ones.